 This easy Homemade Marinara Sauce is filled with fresh flavors for a quick pasta sauce to be served over your favorite noodles; a meal the family will love.

-Heat olive oil in a large cast iron skillet set over medium heat.
-Add onions and garlic and sauté until onions are translucent and fragrant, 5-7 minutes.
+Heat olive oil in a large cast-iron skillet set over medium heat.
+Add onions and garlic and sauté until onions are translucent and fragrant 5-7 minutes.

 Add the red wine to the onion/garlic mixture and simmer until most the liquid has evaporated.

-Stir in tomatoes, maple syrup, basil, salt, and spices.
+Stir in tomatoes, maple syrup, salt, and spices.
 Bring to a boil and then reduce heat to a simmer.
 Simmer for 20 minutes, uncovered, until sauce thickens slightly.
 Taste and adjust flavors as desired.

-Serve over your favorite pasta or let cool to room temperature before storing in an airtight container in the refrigerator for up to 5 days.
+Stir in fresh basil and serve over your favorite pasta or let cool to room temperature before storing in an airtight container in the refrigerator for up to 5 days.